 It’s a common question that gets applied to computers and software of all generations and iterations.
-Windows 8 has generated a healthy share of why questions, but trust me, it’s nothing new at all.
+Recent versions of Windows have certainly generated a healthy share of “Why?” questions — but trust me, it’s nothing new.

-It’s a good thing, because most of the time, there is no answer.
-Expecting one — in particular, one that would allow you to reconcile whatever issue it is that you’re facing and thus be OK with it — is just going to frustrate you when no answer is available.
+That’s a good thing because most of the time, there is no answer.
+Expecting one — in particular, one that would allow you to reconcile whatever issue you’re facing and thus be OK with it — is just going to frustrate you when no answer is available.

-Searching for a “why” out of frustration is often energy wasted.
+Searching for a why out of frustration is energy wasted.

 When the why isn’t the real why

-One of the most frustrating answers in technology when it comes to “why” is what I’ll simply refer to as marketing-speak; perhaps you could even say misleading or misdirected marketing-speak, at that.
+One of the most frustrating answers in technology when it comes to “Why?” is what I refer to as marketing-speak; you could even say misleading or misdirected marketing-speak, at that.

-This happens when the source of our frustration believes that we can’t handle the truth or they simply don’t want to share the truth and give us some “corporate line” about why a specific change was made the way it was.
+This happens when the source of our frustration believes we can’t handle the truth, or simply doesn’t want to share the truth, and gives us some corporate line about why a specific change was made.

-A company might say that they made a change because their tests revealed that it was better, stronger, faster, or whatever.
-In reality, the change was made to further some other agenda.
-That agenda might be about selling more product (not something that they might want to admit publicly), it might be about unifying some underlying technology (rarely a selling point), or it might be about laying a foundation for some future direction (that they can’t yet admit to for competitive reasons).
-Or it could be for some other random reason.
+A company might say they made a change because their tests revealed it was better, stronger, faster, or whatever, when in reality, the change was made to further some agenda.
+That agenda might be about selling more product (not something they want to admit publicly), unifying some underlying technology (rarely a selling point), or laying a foundation for some future direction (that they can’t yet admit to for competitive reasons).
+Or it could be some other random reason.

 Often, the answer doesn’t help

-Sometimes, you can get lucky and actually get an honest answer as to why something is the way it is.
-And once you know why… you’re exactly where you started.
-You’re no better off.
+Sometimes, you get lucky and actually find out why something is the way it is.
+And once you know why… you’re no better off.

 “Why did they change the user interface?”

-“So that it would be consistent across all kinds of devices.”
+“So it would be consistent across all kinds of devices.”